dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
 Pay attention that name of the array `Role[]` should be `value`.
-Otherwise you will get compile error.
-Also if you have other values inside repeatable annotation they should have default values.
+Otherwise, you will get compile error.
+Also, if you have other values inside repeatable annotation they should have default values.
 The reason for these rules is simple.
-Java allows you to omit wrapper annotation,
-but inside it creates this wrapper, and so if your array's name is not value, and if you have other fields without default values, java won't be able to create wrapper annotation.
+Java allows you to omit wrapper annotation, but inside it creates this wrapper, and so if your array's name is not value, and if you have other fields without default values, java won't be able to create wrapper annotation.
 ```java
 @Role("user") // won't compile
 @Role("admin") // won't compile